missionpinball/mpf-docs/config/scoring.rst

    Resetting a player variable is confusing, because you need to include a ``score:`` entry to specify the value of the player variable you're resetting, and you do that via the ``score:`` section even though the player variable might be something other than "score".
 We'll change this in a future version of MPF.

+Starting in MPF 0.33, you can also add and set machine variables, by specifying ``action: add_machine`` or ``action: set_machine``.
+In these cases the machine variable is specified just like the player variable in the "set" example above.

 block:
 ~~~~~~